andreaharit/bilingual_pdf/README.md

 - The PDF's file path to be translated.
 - Which translation engine the user wants to use.
-- If the user wants to see the supported languages they can choose from for that engine (Y/N answer).
+- If the user wants to see the supported languages by that engine.
+They can choose  and Y/N answer.
 If yes, it opens a pdf with the info.
 - The target language for translation.

 And finally, it spits the new bilingual PDF and opens it to the user.

 So far the engines supported are Google and Bing.
-The languague each one support are in the ones pointed out in the translators documentation.
+The language each one support are the ones pointed out by the translators documentation.

 ## Important observations

-- Sometimes the program doesn't do a perfect job depending on how the paragraphs were splitted in the original doc.
+- Sometimes the program doesn't do a perfect job depending on how the paragraphs were split in the original doc.
 - This is a **beginner's program**.
 If it burns your eyes seeing my code, I am sorry and I'd appreciate any polite feedback.
 - I don't know OOP _yet_.
 Nor how to make packages.
 So it's all in one file.
 - Deepl is commented as an option because the library Translators was having an issue with it.